 It is especially important to seek help if the young person:

-- talks about feeling worthless or hopeless, and has very low self-esteem.
+- talks about about feeling worthless or hopeless, and has very low self-esteem

 - has made previous suicide attempts.

-This can be difficult.
-Someone who is depressed may find it difficult to talk about what they are experiencing.
+Someone who is experiencing symptoms of mental illness may find it difficult to talk about what they are experiencing.
 They might feel very sensitive, that they are being criticised, or frightened about what is happening.
 This may result in a rebellious response, or they may deny that there is a problem.
-They may be unwilling to share their thoughts.

 - Talk to the person when they seem willing to discuss things with you.
 Choose a time when they are more likely to be relaxed and open up.